modulix/xpmpool/README.md

 How to compile primecoind:
 - Build all dependencies
-- Set your include paths etc. in makefile.unix
+- Set your include paths etc. in makefile.unix and build.sh
-- In ./src: make -f makefile.unix
+- Execute build.sh or try to compile manually: cd ./src; make -f makefile.unix

-Use src/build.sh to compile the protobuf definition if needed.
+Use build.sh to compile the protobuf definition and launch makefile.

 Important: When starting the server for the first time use -initwtdb command line option to create all database tables.